disastrid/instruments_lab/docs/_posts/2019-07-15-Jensenius-july-2019.markdown

 url: https://www.uio.no/ritmo/english/people/management/alexanje/index.html
 ---

-Ee will welcome [Alexander Jensenius](https://www.uio.no/ritmo/english/people/management/alexanje/index.html) on Monday 15 July.
-Alexander research focuses on both performance and gesture analysis and music production.
+We will welcome [Alexander Jensenius](https://www.uio.no/ritmo/english/people/management/alexanje/index.html) on Monday 15 July.
+Alexander research focuses on both performance / gesture analysis and music production.
 Alexander is chair of the NIME steering committee and one of the most active and inspiring researchers within the music technology domains!
 Looking forward!